Hepatitis C Program

 Hepatitis C is a serious liver disease caused by the Hepatitis C virus.
 Some people get only a short term, or acute, infection and are able to clear the virus without treatment.
 If someone clears the virus, this usually happens within 6 months after infection.
 However, about 80% of people who get infected develop a chronic, or lifelong, infection.
 Over time, chronic Hepatitis C can cause serious health problems including liver damage, liver failure, and even liver cancer.

-Community Care provides support and treatment for those dealing with Hepatitis C through our Addiction Medicine Program.
+Community Care provides support and treatment for those dealing with Hepatitis C.

 What are the symptoms?